astefas/FunkenJS/README.md

 ### Locally
 For installing it inside your project locally use : npm install --save-dev
 ### Globally
 For installing it globally use : npm install -g

-It is possible ton use FunkenJS on the CLI solely or import it in your software.
-For instructions how to do that, please check

 ## Examples for FunkenJS
-For an example on how to setup event listeners and orchestrate these events please see [FunkenJSTEST](https://github.com/astefas/FunkenJS/doc/examples/FunkenJSTEST.js)
+For an example on how to setup event listeners and orchestrate these events please see.
+When installed globally you could directly transfer that to use in your CLI
+[FunkenJSTEST](https://github.com/astefas/FunkenJS/doc/examples/FunkenJSTEST.js)

 ## License